 The Palace Chapel

 The Palace Chapel provides a framework for important events in the life of the Royal Family.
 Christenings and confirmations are held here, and it was here that King Haakon VII and King Olav V lay in state so that mourners could pay their last respects.
-The most recent event to be held in the chapel was the christening of Prince Sverre Magnus in March 2006 and Emma Tallulah Behn in 2009.
+The most recent event to be held in the chapel was the confirmation of Her Royal Highness Princess Ingrid Alexandra in 2019.

 Services are held in the chapel on regularly under the auspices of the Church of Norway's student congregation in Oslo.
 Since 2002 the chapel has also been used for concerts, mainly in cooperation with the Oslo Chamber Music Festival.